saysimple/saysimple-plugin-devkit/README.md

 * Spanish (es)
 * Dutch (nl)

-We make it possible for you to translate your app to these 3 languages and your app will be shown to the user in the language they've selected.
+We make it possible for you to translate your app to these 3 languages.
+Your app will be shown to the user in the language they've selected.

 We highly recommend you supply translations in all languages, but English is the only one which is absolutely mandatory